Davie, Florida • Primary-source investigative summary

 August 30, 2022

-The Police Chief signs a five-year Memorandum of Understanding with Flock Group, Inc. It grants Davie PD non-exclusive access to footage from cameras operated by Non-Agency End Users — homeowners associations, businesses, private residents — who participate in Flock’s shared network.
+The Police Chief signs a five-year MOU with Flock Group, Inc., granting the Department access to footage from cameras operated by Non-Agency End Users — homeowners associations, businesses, private residents — who participate in Flock’s shared network.
 No purchase order.
 No public vote.
 No public notice.

 ↓ 27 days later